Quantum Computing: Lecture Notes: Quantum encodings and their limits

 \paragraph{Low-dimensional encodings:} Here we provide a ``poor man's version'' of Holevo's theorem due to Nayak~\cite[Theorem~2.4.2]{nayak:qfa}, which has a simple proof and often suffices for applications.
 Suppose we have a classical random variable $X$, uniformly distributed over $[N]=\{1,\ldots,N\}$.\footnote{NB: unlike in most of these lecture notes, $N$ need not equal $2^n$ in this chapter!} Let $x\mapsto\rho_x$ be some encoding of $[N]$, where $\rho_x$ is a mixed state in a $d$-dimensional space.
 Let $E_1,\ldots,E_N$ be the POVM operators applied for decoding; these sum to the $d$-dimensional identity operator.
 Then the probability of correct decoding in case $X=x$, is

 The sum of these success probabilities is at most

 In other words, if we are encoding one of $N$ classical values in a $d$-dimensional quantum state, then any measurement to decode the encoded classical value has average success probability at most $d/N$ (uniformly averaged over all $N$ values that we can encode).
-For example, if we encode $n$ uniformly random bits into $m$ qubits, we will have $N=2^n$, $d=2^m$, and the average success probability of decoding is at most $2^m/2^n$.
+For example, if we encode $n$ uniformly random bits into $m$ qubits, we will have $N=2^n$, $d=2^m$, and the average success probability of decoding is at most $2^m/2^n$, which is very small unless $m$ is nearly~$n$.

 \paragraph{Random access codes:} The previous two results dealt with the situation where we encoded a classical random variable $X$ in some quantum system, and would like to recover the original value $X$ by an appropriate measurement on that quantum system.
 However, suppose $X=X_1\ldots X_n$ is a string of $n$ bits, uniformly distributed and encoded by a map $x\mapsto\rho_x$, and it suffices for us if we are able to decode individual bits $X_i$ from this with some probability $p>1/2$.
 More precisely, for each $i\in[n]$ there should exist a measurement $\{M_i,I-M_i\}$ allowing us to recover $x_i$. $M_i$ would correspond to output~1 and $I-M_i$ to output~0.
 Hence for each $x\in\01^n$ we should have $\Tr(M_i\rho_x)\geq p$ if $x_i=1$ and $\Tr(M_i\rho_x)\leq 1-p$ if $x_i=0$.
 An encoding satisfying this is called a \emph{quantum random access code}, since it allows us to choose which bit of $X$ we would like to access.
 Note that the measurement to recover $x_i$ can change the state $\rho_x$, so generally we may not be able to decode more than one bit of $x$ (also, we cannot copy $\rho_x$ because of the no-cloning theorem, see Exercise~\ref{chap:intro}.\ref{ex:nocloning}).